MatMaul/pynetgear/README.md

 Logs in to the router.
 Will return True or False to indicate success.

 **get_attached_devices**<br>
+Returns a list of named tuples describing the device signal, ip, name, mac, type, link_rate and allow_or_block.

+**get_attached_devices_2**<br>
-Returns a list of named tuples describing the device signal, ip, name, mac, type and link_rate.
+Returns a list of named tuples describing the device signal, ip, name, mac, type, link_rate, allow_or_block, device_type, device_model, ssid and conn_ap_mac.

+This call is slower and probably heavier on the router load.

 **get_traffic_meter**<br>
 Return a dict containing the traffic meter information from the router (if enabled in the webinterface).